antonetteortiz/airistasdlc/README.md

 # Requirement Gathering and Analysis
-    - During this phase development team will meeet with technical service team to discuss relevant information and requirement for application enhancements and request.
+    - During this phase development team will meet with technical service team to discuss relevant information and requirement for application enhancements and request.
-    - Once requirements and clearly understood, developmente team will map out data requirements, external interface requirements and test cases.
+    - Once requirements and clearly understood, development team will map out data requirements, external interface requirements and test cases.
     - Tickets will be assigned for development and QA testing.
 (See documentation for ticket requirements)

 # Creating Sprint